Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 At a glance

-The right band size depends on guest count, room, schedule, music phases and desired impact.
+The right band size depends on guest count, room, schedule, event phases and desired impact.

-A strong all-round solution for many weddings, corporate events, parties and events with several music phases – from dinner to the later dance floor.
+A strong all-round solution for many weddings, corporate events, parties and events with several distinct phases – from dinner to the later dance floor.

-For balls, galas, larger corporate events, exclusive weddings and occasions with a representative stage, more voices, horns and stronger live impact.
+For balls, galas, larger corporate events, weddings and occasions with a prestigious stage, more vocalists, horns and a fuller live sound.

 The most important answer first